juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ------
+- Aug.
+2023: **[Grant]** Proposal is funded by NSF.
+This [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2335788&HistoricalAwards=false) will support the research and education on quantum computing cybersecurity at the system-level.
 - April 2023: Received Distinguished Research Award for junior faculty from Fordham University Research Council.
 - March 2023: Received a Fordham-IBM research fellowship.
 This grant will support the collaborative project with IBM researcher on dynamic adversarial AI.
 - Feb.
 2023: Two works, security of dynamic learning and energy system equitable resilience, are presented at CISS 2023.